RyanChang25/Projectile-Cast-v0.6.3-alpha/README.md

 [![Twitter URL](https://img.shields.io/twitter/url/https/twitter.com/Ryanisawesome25.svg?style=social&label=Follow%20%40Ryanisawesome25)](https://twitter.com/Ryanisawesome25)

-# Projectile Cast (v0.5.2)
+# Projectile Cast (v0.5.2-alpha)

-\*_Note: (This module is still in its early phase, so expect bugs and breaking changes.
+\*_Note: (This module is still in its alpha phase, so expect bugs and breaking changes.
 Feel free to post any issues you find.)_

 **Projectile Cast** is a open-sourced module I developed for all your projectile needs!
 It uses OOP, Raycasting, and a physics algorithm to implement a very smooth projectile drop.
 The API also allows its projectiles to be highly customizable, and have interchangeable properties on the go.